Grant Programs

 $104,883 Awarded to Teachers in 2023 Thanks to a Generous Community

-Teachers, administrators, program advisors, and coaches submitted grant applications to the New Haven Schools Foundation in February for project funding during the annual grant application period.
+Teachers, administrators, program advisors, and coaches may submit grant applications to the New Haven Schools Foundation in February of each year.
+Decisions are announced in May, and projects must be planned an completed in the following school year.

 By the numbers: